Brotenko/QualityQuest/Docs/Technical Specifications/docs/use-case-diagramme.md

 ![](diagrams/UseCase/Moderator_Client_B.svg)

-If there is a connection to the server, the server plays the game and the moderator can pause the game.
+If there is a connection to the server, the server is gathering data from the audience and telling the Moderator-Client what is to be done depending on the data collected and the moderator can pause the game.
 If there is no connection, the moderator plays the game.
 ***

 ### End Application

 ![](diagrams/UseCase/Moderator_Client_C.svg)

 The moderator is responsible for ending the application.
-If the application is closed, the server is also terminated.
+If the application is closed, the session with the server is also terminated.